Overcoming brain and mental health issues isn't just about nutrition and supplementation.

 An increasing number of researchers, doctors and health organizations are speaking out about this.

-To begin with, I highly recommend you check out the work of Dr. Jack Kruse.
-He is a neurosurgeon and author of the book Epi-Paleo Rx, and speaks passionately about the risks of blue light.
+Dr. Jack Kruse, MD, a neurosurgeon and author of the book Epi-Paleo Rx, and speaks passionately about the risks of blue light.
 He argues that attending to your light environment is more important than food.

 Dr. Alexander Wunsch, another physician and researcher in the field of photobiology, explains that artificial LED lights have an excess of blue light, and not enough red light, and this creates reactive oxygen species (19):